 Comments:- The equation in (1) has no meaning.
 It is not used in other points in this paper.

-Response: Thank you very much for your comments.
-We have improved the representation and the Equation 1 is the description of the multi-language component.
+Response: Thank you very much for this feedback.
+We have improved the expression of Eq.
+(1) as the description of the multi-language component.

 Comments: - The memory block of bit data area (M area) and byte data area (D area) is nonsense because modern processors architecture can manage enough size of memory and the memory access and operation cycle has little differences in a bit or byte operation in its cycle time.
 The reviewer did not understand why the memory area was separated.

-Response: The M area and D area are basic memory allocation in our operating system (OS) and this OS does not adopt any existing ones (e.g., Linux, Vxworks).
+Response: The M and D areas are basic memory allocation blocks in our operating system (OS) and this OS does not adopt any existing OSs (e.g., Linux, Vxworks).

 Comments: - Equations in (2) have no meaning because it was not mentioned in its evaluation.
 The reviewer did not recognize the importance why the memory management in this paper was indispensable.

-Response: Equations in (2) illustrate the system structure with a clear way and we used it in the Section III.
+Response: Equations (2) illustrate the system structure in a clear way and is used in Section III.

 Comments: The reviewer found grammatical errors in English.
 The reviewer recommends the authors to take a proofreading service.